Wallchain-xyz/savings-sdk/how-to-use.md

 ### Login into Wallchain API

-Before calling any other method, user should login into API.
-This is done be able to track address to do auto-depositing, and to track who is owner of SKA account.
+Before calling any other method, the user should log into the API.
+This is done to track the address to do auto-depositing, and to track who owns the SKA account.
 To login, do the following:

 ```ts
 await savingsAccount.auth();